All posts by A Scotsman in Suburbia

 There are a few that I wouldn’t drink again.
 There are many that I would happily accept as a gift.
 Some of them I would pay hard-earned cash for.

 I didn’t get on with any of the Rye whiskies.
 I was surprised by how much I liked the Bourbons.
 I have never been a fan of sherry cask whiskies in the past.
-However, I was surprised by a couple of them.
-When it came to the whiskies that I liked best, I am a huge fan of Islay malts.
+Still, I was surprised by a couple of them.
+When it came to the whiskies that I liked best, well, I am a huge fan of Islay malts.
 Especially the slightly less peat prominent ones, like Caol Ila.
-So it is no surprise to me that the two whiskies I liked best, have similarities to Islay Malts.
+So it is no surprise, to me, that the two whiskies I liked best, have similarities to Islay Malts.
 Those two are the Connemara 12 year old and the Yoichi single malt.

 Exploring Global Whisky: A Personal Advent Calendar Journey (Part 6)